Lentils And Rice Recipe (Instant Pot Recipe)

 What You’ll Need

 Red onion – You can use any color onion you have on hand.
 Yellow onions work well.
-But red/purple onions tend to have the better flavor.
+But red/purple onions tend to have better flavor.

 Red bell pepper – Again, use any color pepper you have handy.
 But red is the sweetest and will give this dish the best flavor.